robotology-playground/Robust-View-Graph-SLAM/README.md

 ```

 ### YARP Network
 Our implementation uses [**YARP**](http://www.yarp.it/install.html) to replay data, implement multi-threading, and locate different resources.
 I personally install it from source.
 Also, if you are a fan of [**iCub**](http://wiki.icub.org/wiki/ICub_Software_Installation), you will find very useful tools and simulations.
-To run iCubSIM, you would need to install SDL, GLUT, and ODE:
+To run iCubSIM, you would need to install SDL, GLUT, ODE, and IPOPT:
 ```
-sudo apt-get install libsdl1.2-dev freeglut3 freeglut3-dev libode1 libode-dev
+sudo apt-get install libsdl1.2-dev freeglut3 freeglut3-dev libode1 libode-dev coinor-libipopt-dev
 ```

 ### VLFeat